Third World Liberation Front strikes of 1968: TWLF strike at University of California, Berkeley

 The University of California, Berkeley housed an establishment of the Third World Liberation Front and saw the second longest student strike in US history for reasons similar to that of the TWLF at San Francisco State College: to address the Eurocentric education and integrate into academia conversations about identity and oppression.
 Although the Berkeley strike started on January 22, 1969, several months after the San Francisco strike, unrest on campus existed long before.
 On June 30, 1968, the Mayor of Berkeley, California Wallace Johnson issued a curfew for three days after declaring a state of emergency due to protesting students in support of the student and worker strikes in Paris, France in May of that year.
 In February 1969, 13 students, including leaders of the movement Manuel Ruben Delgado, Ysidro Macias, and LaNada Means, were arrested for their part in the demonstrations and suspended.

 The TWLF strike at Berkeley proved to be more violent than that which was at SF State College, with a greater incidence of police brutality against students, striking members of the American Federation of Teachers, and campus workers who decided to strike.
 The strikers also drew support from several university faculty members.
 Students and faculty members not in direct support of the TWLF protested the police presence on campus.
 The violence escalated to a point at which Governor Ronald Reagan had to declare a "state of extreme emergency," while the Berkeley President decided to prohibit demonstrations on campus.
-Students incensed students continued to strike, and tear gas was exchanged between the National Guard and the striking students.
+Incensed students continued to strike, and tear gas was exchanged between the National Guard and the striking students.
 Their efforts resulted in the first Ethnic Studies Department in the United States on March 7, 1969, closely followed by the creation of the first College of Ethnic Studies in the US at San Francisco State on March 20.